Nearly 20,500 National Guard members are helping with Covid-19 relief across the country

 About 100 Guard members are split among the sites, making sure the vaccines get there, managing traffic and signing people in.
 And a few with health backgrounds -- medics and nurses -- administer the shots.

 It's been part of a whirlwind year for Maj.
-Lindsey Whalen, the New Hampshire Guard's chief nurse, who was activated just a few weeks ago to oversee a site in Nashua that's seeing about 200 patients a day.
+Lindsey Whelan, the New Hampshire Air National Guard's chief nurse, who was activated just a few weeks ago to oversee a site in Nashua that's seeing about 200 patients a day.

 Apart from the Guard, she's an intensive care nurse and trauma program manager at Manchester's Elliot Hospital.
 She left maternity leave in September to join her colleagues at the hospital in the thick of the pandemic.